GSto/digital-garden/notes/your first software project.md

 Upfront planning is important and often discounted(again, see [[shaping]]), however there are always going to be problems that cannot be discovered until you are in the work.
 Every project has unknowns, some of which can be found ahead of time, others which can only be unsurfaced by work.

 ## Software development is incremental, not fixed.
-All of the reasons above are why software firms evangilize "Agile" development.
+All of the reasons above are why software firms evangelize "Agile" development.
 That words means different things to different people, but at the core, its about having a process that focuses on multiple iterations over a single fixed project plan.
 Since software is a creative practice of experimenting, building, and research-through-building, it makes the most sense to have a practice of working in smaller discrete chunks, getting feedback, and iterating.

 This process allows software to move faster, and adjust to new conditions and insights quickly.
 This speed helps increase your chances of success.